Tarak Ridge, Mariveles, Bataan

 Tarak Ridge is part of Mt.
 Mariveles on its west side.
 Mt.
 Mariveles is located in Mariveles, Bataan with its jump-off at Brgy.
 Alas-asin.
 The ridge is the reason for mountaineers to climb because of its scenic landscape, rugged cliff, and strong winds.
 I don’t know why, but this place reminded me of the Isle of Sky that I’ve seen on YouTube.

 My cousin Darryl invited me to join their climb to Tarak Ridge of their group called 1Nature Mountaineers.
 This was my next climb after my challenging climb in Mt.
 Pulag.
-I thought I will not be able to climb again because of my back problems.
+I thought I would not be able to climb again because of my back problems.
 I thought it was not a good idea to push myself or else the problem will get worse.
 But, I miss the outdoors and still want to do many things, If I let my back problem hinder me from attaining my goals, it will crush me.
 Fortunately, I went to 2 medical check-ups and the doctors told me that it was okay for me to do such activities.

 THE ASCENT